623rd Air Control Squadron: Post-war

 Re-designated the 623rd Aircraft Control and Warning (AC&W) Squadron on 2 July 1946, the squadron assumed air direction and control duties of the entire Ryuku Island chain of Japan.
 It remained in charge of the Okinawa Air Control Center and kept its detachment at Hedo Misake, Okinawa.
 On 12 October 1946, the 623rd AC&W Sq sent unit personnel to establish Detachment 2, a Direction Finding (DF) Station on Aguni Shima.
 By April 1947, the 623rd AC&W Sq had lost its flight control mission and was concentrating entirely upon air defense of the Ryuku Islands.
-Detachment 2 at Aguni Shima remained operational for only a short time, and was closed in 30 June 1947.
+Detachment 2 at Aguni Shima remained operational for only a short time, and was closed on 30 June 1947.
 As the United States Army Air Force transitioned to become the United States Air Force on 18 September 1947, so did the 623rd AC&W Sq, with no change in its Air Defense mission.
 On 1 November, the 623rd AC&W Sq was attached to the 3rd Operational Group (Provisional), subordinate to the 301st Fighter Wing.